Nicolas-Arsenault/Nicolas-Arsenault/README.md

 <h1 align="center">Hi 👋 I'm Nicolas Arsenault</h1>

 # 💫 About Me:
-I am a third-year student in IT.
+I am a second-year student in IT.
 I plan on pursuing a software engineer (SWE) degree at University Polytechnique (Montreal).

 ## 🚀 What I'm Up To